Kelley Guard Station

 Directions

-From Kemmerer, WY, follow U.S. Highway 189 north to the junction of Wyoming Highway 233 and Ham's Fork Road.
+From Kemmerer, WY, follow US Highway 189 north to the junction of Wyoming Highway 233 and Ham's Fork Road.
 Turn left on Ham's Fork Road and drive about 38 miles (first 19 miles paved) to Ham's Fork Campground.
 Just past the campground, take the left fork and cross Ham's Fork River.
-Drive about 2.5 miles to Green Knoll/Forest Road 10198 junction and turn left.
+Drive 2.5 miles to Green Knoll/Forest Road 10198 junction and turn left.
 Drive 3.8 miles to Nugent Park/Forest Road 10069 junction and turn right.
 Drive 0.8 miles to Kelley Guard Station Road and turn right.
-The guard station is about 0.5 miles from the junction.
-Winter access is by snowmobile only on a 10-mile trail.
+The cabin is approximately 0.5 miles from the junction.

 Amenities